Pieve di Sasso, Neviano degli Arduini: History

 on the pilgrimage route that included the Abbey of Linari.
-Over the centuries, the structure had become dilapidated, but underwent restoration from 1821-1846, including new internal pavement.
+Over the centuries, the structure had become dilapidated, but underwent restoration from 1821 to 1846, including new internal pavement.
 In 1905, the roof was refurbished.
 An earthquake in 1920 damaged the structure.
 A belltower, built in a Romanesque design was erected in 1948.
 Further renovations occurred after 1950, constructing a new pulpit and main altar.